 Nearby the Dr Pepper Museum is Spice Village, a spacious market style shopping hall.
 If you want to break up the Magnolia brand stops, this is a great option because it is a long-running institution in Waco with over 60 independent clothing and decor boutiques under one roof.
 End your day in Waco with dinner at one the city’s surprisingly underrated restaurants, such as Milo All Day which crafts Southern cuisine staples with a light, modern touch.
 Have a nightcap cocktail at Balcones Distilling whose gorgeous location is the perfect backdrop for tasting whiskey and relaxing after a long day exploring Waco.

+From statues to murals, Austin embraces a culture of creative expression that makes this a perfect destination for exploring street art.
+Pump up your Instagram feed while visiting Austin with my self-guided street art walk!
 One thing that you absolutely must do while visiting Austin is EAT ALL THE THINGS.
-Houston can definitely give Austin a run for its money when it comes to culinary prowess, but there is no denying that Austin is a foodie destination.
-The restaurant scene in Austin rivals much larger cities with a diversity of flavors and styles of cooking ranging from Mexican, Japanese and New American.
+There is no denying that Austin is a foodie destination.
 Well-known for its food truck parks, you can easily eat well in Austin for cheap.
 I summarize my favorite Austin eateries so you can discover some of the best cuisine Texas has to offer.

 Texas is a massive state, so with only one week to visit, you won’t be able to cover too much ground; but to get a sense of the ranching, wild west that Texas is so iconic for, spend a day in Hill Country!
 In the loosest geographic terms, Hill Country is where South Texas, Central Texas, and West Texas meet and can be easily accessed from Austin or San Antonio.
 With rolling hills, local wineries, stunning sunsets, and small-town charm, this region is quintessentially Texas.